pgailinas/videoqa-representation-comparison/docs/Project_Directory_Structure.md

 ## Overview

-This project uses a structured directory layout to organize Video Question Answering (VideoQA) datasets, metadata, learned representations, experimental artifacts, and evaluation workflows.
+This project uses a structured directory layout to organize Video Question Answering (VideoQA) datasets, preprocessing metadata, learned video representations, trained models, experimental artifacts, and evaluation workflows.

 The design supports a reproducible research pipeline using Google Colab, GitHub, and modular notebook execution.
 Each notebook produces reusable artifacts that support comparison of three VideoQA approaches: